maheswaramsubrahmanyam/ORACLE_NOTES_2/README.md

 ---

+# Extra Explination for Question 19 Describe about concepts and features of object oriented programming (oop).

 the question **“Describe about concepts and features of object oriented programming (OOP)”** usually belongs to **Java / C++ / general programming**, not to **Oracle SQL**.